DNPLab/DNPLab/docs/source/index.rst

    <a href="https://jmfrancklab.github.io/" target="_blank"> Franck Lab</a>

-.. |dnpLabGitLink| raw:: html
+.. |dnplabGitLink| raw:: html

-   <a href="https://github.com/DNPLab/dnpLab" target="_blank"> dnpLab on Git Lab</a>
+   <a href="https://github.com/DNPLab/dnplab" target="_blank"> dnplab on Git Lab</a>

-.. |dnpLabGitIssueTrackerLink| raw:: html
+.. |dnplabGitIssueTrackerLink| raw:: html

-   <a href="https://github.com/DNPLab/dnpLab/issues" target="_blank"> dnpLab Git Issue Tracker</a>
+   <a href="https://github.com/DNPLab/dnplab/issues" target="_blank"> dnplab Git Issue Tracker</a>

 =================
-Welcome to dnpLab
+Welcome to dnplab
 =================

-Welcome to the dnpLab documentation. dnpLab is an Open Source Python package for importing and processing Dynamic Nuclear Polarization (DNP) data.
+Welcome to the dnplab documentation. dnplab is an Open Source Python package for importing and processing Dynamic Nuclear Polarization (DNP) data.
 The aim of the project is to provide a free, turn-key processing package for easy processing and analysis of DMP-NMR data.

-dnpLab is a collaborative project created by
+dnplab is a collaborative project created by

 * |B12TLink|
 * The |HanLabLink| at University of California, Santa Barbara